What is the Maybrook Fire Department about?

 - Camaraderie and lifelong friendships.

 - Fitness equipment use including treadmill and weight center.

-- High speed Internet access network.
+- High-speed Internet access network.

-Potential Benefits from Enhanced Training:
+Potential Benefits of Enhanced Training:

 - Free select training offered by New York State Fire Training Programs awards college credit towards a college degree.

 - Greater Career (Paid) Opportunities (with some career training/certification requirements already being met)

 Anyone considering being a member should read this page in its entirety, must be 16 years old or older and stop by the firehouse located at 204 Wallace Avenue (The firehouse sits off the road from State Route 208 on Volunteer Place) to speak to any member to discuss potential membership and to obtain an application or download the membership application from this site [Requires Adobe Reader for PDF File] complete it and bring it with you, and get the membership process started.

 Be part of a progressive emergency agency in the region.
 Training is provided and many great benefits of being a member.
 All of us at the Maybrook Fire Department are looking forward to meeting with you and working side by side with you in the near future.